ikuhamada/state-doc/Examples/CMD/index.rst

 SCF
 ---
-First in the ``Si/`` directory, let us create a symbolik link to the STATE executable as follows
+First in the ``Si`` directory, let us create a symbolik link to the STATE executable as follows

 .. code:: bash